 From 1 July 2017, the Government will allow the ATO to disclose to Credit Reporting Bureaus the tax debt information of businesses that have not effectively engaged with the ATO to manage these debts.
 The ATO does not currently provide this information.

-As as 30 September 2018, this legislation was yet to pass through Parliament, but it is expected to become law at some stage.
+As at 14 March 2019, this legislation was yet to pass through Parliament, but it is expected to become law at some stage.

 What does the change mean?